The main reasons that cause dogs to bark are 1. Territorial barking, Anxiety, Playful, Greeting you, and Boredom.

-You simply have to know your dog and be able to guess whether another canine playmate will be a positive or negative in the long-term in terms of keeping them occupied.
+You simply have to know your dog and be able to guess whether another canine playmate will be positive or negative in the long-term in terms of keeping them occupied.

-There is also the option of getting your dog new toys which are specifically designed to help alleviate this boredom problem in your absence.
+There is also the option of getting your dog new toys that are specifically designed to help alleviate this boredom problem in your absence.
 Naturally, every toy can help alleviate boredom, but some are more effective at helping with dog boredom in the absence of a master than others.

 For example, toys that dispense a limited number of treats can be a great way to keep your dog happy and occupied.
 More fun still can be automatic ball launching machines.
 These can be programmed to do just what their name would imply – allow your dog to partake in an ongoing game of fetch with the ball after the ball while you’re otherwise engaged.

 Of course, you’ll want to make sure to set up this latter option carefully.
-You hardly want the ball launcher to shoot with machine gun force around your home, or for the balls to land in areas that you don’t want your dog racing towards and potentially upsetting things.
+You hardly want the ball launcher to shoot with machine-gun force around your home, or for the balls to land in areas that you don’t want your dog racing towards and potentially upsetting things.
 That said, properly calibrated, these dog ball launchers can provide hours of automated fun and exercise for your dog in your absence.